ptiede/VLBILikelihoods.jl/README.md

  - Complex Visibilties
  - Coherency matrices
+ - Amplitudes
+ - Log Closure Amplitudes (full covariance and diagonal)
- - Closure Phases
+ - Closure Phases (full covariance and diagonal)
- - Amplitudes including log closure amplitudes

- Currently most of the distributions will only work on the CPU but in the future we expect to adjust these to work on accelerated platforms as well.
+ Currently, most of the distributions will only work on the CPU, but in the future, we expect to adjust these to work on accelerated platforms as well.